aiven/aiven-docs/docs/platform/concepts/tax-information.md

 According to the tax treaty between Finland and the United States (US), no direct tax needs to be withheld from payments by US entities to Aiven.
-Although a W-8 form is not required to confirm this status, we\'re happy to provide a W-8BEN-E form describing Aiven\'s status.
+Although a W-8 form is not required to confirm this status, we\'re happy to provide a W-8BEN-E form describing Aiven's status.
 Contact the sales team at [sales@aiven.io](mailto:sales@aiven.io) to request one.

 Aiven does charge US sales taxes in several states in the US.
 The